Existence and uniqueness of solutions to rate independent systems with history variable: Unique solvability for a class of rate-independent systems

-\begin{remark}[General history operator] Our choice to work with the simple Volterra operator in \eqref{h_op} is entirely motivated by the complexity of the proof of Proposition \ref{lem:ess}.
-If one wants the \textit{history operator} $\HH$ to preserve the structure from Assumption \ref{assu:c}.\ref{it:c2}, one needs to assume that $\kappa'\in W^{1,p}(\R)$ with some $p\geq 2$ and that $B\in W^{1,2}(0,T; \KK(\hon,\lo) \cap \LL(\hon,L^\nu(\O)))$ with $\nu \geq 2$ satisfying where $\theta \geq 2$ is such that $\hon \embed L^\theta(\O).$ Then, a close inspection of the proof of Proposition \ref{lem:ess} shows that the crucial estimate still holds true under the above mentioned conditions.
+\end{remark} {The next two remarks concern the proof of Proposition \ref{lem:ess}.} \begin{remark}[General history operator] Our choice to work with the simple Volterra operator in \eqref{h_op} is entirely motivated by the complexity of the proof of Proposition \ref{lem:ess}.
+If one wants the \textit{history operator} $\HH$ to preserve the structure from Assumption \ref{assu:c}.\ref{it:c2}, one needs to assume that $\kappa'\in W^{1,p}(\R)$ with some $p\geq 2$ and that $B\in W^{1,2}(0,T; \KK(\hon,\lo) \cap \LL(\hon,L^\nu(\O)))$ with $\nu \geq 2$ satisfying where $\theta \geq 2$ is such that $\hon \embed L^\theta(\O);$ {note that by $\KK(\hon,\lo)$ we denote the subspace of compact operators of $\LL(\hon,\lo)$.} Then, a close inspection of the proof of Proposition \ref{lem:ess} shows that the crucial estimate still holds true, provided that the conditions \eqref{nu1}-\eqref{nu2} are fulfilled.
 In particular, this shows that the smoothness of the derivative of $\kappa$ depends on the regularity of the space where $B$ takes its values at each time point and on the dimension of the setting.
-However, to make the arguments in the proof of Proposition \ref{lem:ess} easier to follow, we choose to stick with the history operator \eqref{h_op}. \end{remark}
+However, to ensure that the arguments in the proof of Proposition \ref{lem:ess} are not difficult to follow, we choose to stick with the history operator \eqref{h_op}. \end{remark}

-\begin{remark}[Linearity of $R$ w.r.t.\,its second argument] To show the uniqueness result in Theorem \ref{thm:lip}, the linearity of $\RR$ (on $\dom \RR$) with respect to its second argument was essential. \\ If this is not available, say $\RR=\widehat R$ from \eqref{def:t0}, then the last term on the right hand side of \eqref{f_lip} is replaced by
+\begin{remark}[Linearity of $R$ w.r.t.\,its second argument] To show the uniqueness result in Theorem \ref{thm:lip}, the linearity of $\RR$ (on $\dom \RR$) with respect to its second argument was essential. \\ If this is not available, say $\RR=\widehat R$ from \eqref{def:t0}, then we can no longer argue as in the proof of \eqref{E}, since

-In this case, we can no longer make use of the derivation by parts arguments employed in the proof of Proposition \ref{lem:ess} to obtain suitable bounds for the expression $\int_0^t E(s)\,ds$, see\,\eqref{e11}. \end{remark}
+That is, we cannot make use of the derivation by parts arguments employed in the proof of Proposition \ref{lem:ess} to obtain suitable bounds for the expression $\int_0^t E(s)\,ds$, see\,\eqref{e11}. \end{remark}